 George Vincent Maxted (b 30/8/1859, Eastling, Kent: d 27/10/1944, Barnet, Hertfordshire).

-Reginald Empson Middleton (b 1844, : d 1/7/1925, ).
-Educated Charterhouse.
-Apprentice, Robert Stephenson, Newcastle.
-Moved to Cliffe with V D de Michele.
-Set up Empson, Holcombe & Co with William Holcombe Francis and V D de Michele.
+Reginald Empson Middleton (b 1844, St Bees, Cumberland: d 1/7/1925, ).
+Educated at Charterhouse, he became an apprentice at Robert Stephenson, Newcastle, in the company of V D de Michele, with whom he then moved to Cliffe.
+Set up Empson, Holcombe & Co. with William Holcombe Francis and V D de Michele.

 Henry Osborne O'Hagan (b 13/3/1853, Blackburn, Lancashire: d 3/5/1930, Roquebrune, Alpes-Maritimes).
 View his detailed biography on a separate page.